 3. What happens to commercial members of an insolvent HMO?

-Initially, the HMOCAP will work with its administrator and the Department of Financial Services to ensure that these members are able to access care and continue to have appropriate coverage.
+Initially, the HMOCAP will work with its third party administrator and the Department of Financial Services to ensure that these members are able to access care and continue to have appropriate coverage.
 Eventually, these members will have to switch to another HMO or health insurance coverage.
 The HMOCAP will work with the Department of Financial Services the Office of Insurance Regulation to help members of an insolvent HMO find appropriate coverage.
-Each HMO is different, and different actions may be taken depending upon the insolvency.
+Each HMO is different, and different coverage solutions may be necessary depending upon the insolvency.

-4. Should I try to get a new policy from a different company?
+4. Should a member of an HMO that is liquidated try to get a new policy from a different company?

 You will need to obtain coverage with another HMO or other entity that provides health care coverage.
-The HMOCAP is only responsible for providing coverage for up to six months or until you are able to move to another HMO or health insurance company.
+The HMOCAP is only responsible for providing coverage for up to six months, until you have received $300,000 in covered benefits from the HMOCAP, or until you are able to move your coverage to another HMO or health insurance company.

 5. What is the status of my claim?